-One of the most widely admired players in the game, Frank Lampard has been an England international since 1999.
-Fourteen years later, he won his 100th cap as Roy Hodgson's side drew 0-0 against Ukraine in FIFA World Cup qualifying Group H. A phenomenally consistent performer with an uncanny eye for goal, Lampard has chalked up all manner of impressive figures for club and country.
+One of the most widely admired players in the game, Frank Lampard made his debut for England in 1999 and has now hung up his boots having won 106 caps.
+He collected his 100th cap last year as Roy Hodgson's side drew 0-0 against Ukraine in FIFA World Cup qualifying Group H and made his final appearance in another goalless draw, against Costa Rica in Brazil this summer.
+A phenomenally consistent performer with an uncanny eye for goal, Lampard has chalked up all manner of impressive figures for club and country.
 UEFA.com picks out all the numbers that matter.

 2: England caps won by Lampard's father, Frank Sr, during a career in which he made more than 600 first-team appearances for West Ham United FC.